Grimur12/VNL1_24_H7/DOCS/Dagbók.md

 -Grímur and Máni
   - This group is doing finishing touches and changes to our code

+Today we finished everything we were supposed to finish.

  TODO:
 - [x] Layers are all completed
 - [x] Connection between layers are all completed